 How Does ButcherBox Work?

-Let’s cut to it—first, customize your box with the amount and kinds of meat you want, set the frequency of your subscription, ‘n place your order.
+- After your initial sign-up, you choose and customize your box with the amount and kinds of meat you want, set the frequency of your subscription, and place your order.
 (Check out our guide down below about which plan is best for you!)

 The selections of meat and seafood are laid out in a simple format with pictures, descriptions, weight/quantities, and even some suggestions for cooking.
 Here you can click to your heart’s content, exploring and picking your options.
 All of my usual go-to meat selections were available, from steaks to chicken breast to fresh salmon filets.

-But since I don’t like to play favorites and because I love a good surprise, I choose the smaller Classic Curated Box for my family of two.
+But because I love a good surprise, I choose the smaller Classic Curated Box for my family of two.

 As I’m reviewing the details of my order-BAM!
 Pop-up!
 Do I want a free ButcherBox bacon?
 Aha need you even ask?!

-All in all, a mixed Classic Box, ground beef, and bacon for a total of 129 buckaroos.
+All in all, my first order was a mixed Classic Box, with added on ground beef, and bacon for a total of 129 buckaroos.
 And FREE delivery.
 It felt like a good deal from the start, all without having to venture to the grocery store.

-Immediately, I got two welcome emails, one inviting me to join the exclusive member-only ButcherBox Community and the other confirming my order.
-I’m told that my package should arrive between 3-7 days and to be on the lookout for an email with my tracking details.
+After I placed my order, I got two welcome emails, one inviting me to join the exclusive member-only ButcherBox Community and the other confirming my order.
+I’m told from the time you place your order that your package should arrive between 3-7 days and to be on the lookout for an email with your tracking details.

 Sure enough, the next day I get word that my package has shipped, and included is an easy-to-follow tracking link.
 Along with that email are some extra deets about the delivery, some really great FAQs, and resources about how to handle frozen meats and dry ice.